klauspost/pgzip/README.md

 The gzip decompression has not been modified, but remains in the package, so you can use it as a complete replacement for "compress/gzip".

-You should only use this if you are compressing big amounts of data, say more than 1MB at the time, otherwise you will not see any benefit.
+You should only use this if you are compressing big amounts of data, say **more than 1MB** at the time, otherwise you will not see any benefit, and it will likely be faster to use the internal gzip library.

-A variant of this is [bgzf](http://godoc.org/code.google.com/p/biogo.bam/bgzf), which has the same feature, as well as seeking in the resulting file.
-The only drawback is a slightly bigger overhead compared to gzip.
+A golang variant of this is [bgzf](http://godoc.org/code.google.com/p/biogo.bam/bgzf), which has the same feature, as well as seeking in the resulting file.
+The only drawback is a slightly bigger overhead compared to this and pure gzip.
+See a comparison below.

 [![GoDoc][1]][2] [![Build Status][3]][4]